The safety of our customers, community and staff is our number one priority.

 In case of an emergency, doors can be opened manually once the LRV has stopped moving.

 Help us make the light rail a safe and pleasant experience for everyone by reporting incidents, unattended items or suspicious behaviour to any available staff.
-Emergency help points are located at every stop and on board every LRV, alternatively call 000.
+Emergency help points are located at every stop and on board every LRV, alternatively call 000 in an emergency or contact 131 444 to report suspicious activity.

 Customer Service Officers, security staff and police will be travelling throughout the network at stops and on board, and are there to help.